 Take a VA Pulmonary Function Test if You Were Exposed to Asbestos and Experience Symptoms of Recurrent Pneumonia

 These disorders require testing with a pulmonary function test, which serves as a basis for VA ratings.
-The pulmonary function test determines how much the lungs are damaged through the volume of inhaled and exhaled air; as a restrictive respiratory disorder, recurrent pneumonia requires this type of testing.
+The pulmonary function test determines how much the lungs are damaged through the volume of inhaled and exhaled air; as a restrictive respiratory disorder, recurrent pneumonia requires this type of testing to be treated efficiently.

 You May Be Eligible for Compensation or Financial Assistance if You File a Veteran Disability Claim

-Veterans who can provide proof that their asbestos-related health condition was due to exposure during their military service could be eligible to receive VA disability compensation benefits.
+Veterans who prove that their asbestos-related cancer is due to exposure during their military service could be eligible for VA disability compensation benefits.
 We offer support and assistance to all veterans and their families and can help you with information about the types of indemnification you could be eligible for.
 If you seek legal advice, we can put you in touch with the best attorney for your case, who will help with the documentation and then represent you through the process so that you can focus on your treatment and recovery.